callumquirky/html-refactor-for-accessibility/README.md

 * Padding has been removed from the header.

 * Previously in this code the sections were defined with non-semantic HTML elements, eg 'div class=header', rather than just using the 'header' tag.
 This has been fixed to use semantic HTML where possible.
+Main and nav tags now added in the same vain.

 * All images (except from the background image) now have alt-text describing them for accessibility purposes.